MaceChettiyadan/Y11Notes/Physics/Waves.md

 #### Diffraction
 - *Radiate*: Point source emitting things
 - Occurs when waves either pass through a gap or around an obstacle and the wave fronts are deformed (bend).
 IF $\lambda \geq d$ where $\lambda$ = wavelength and $d=$ size of gap
+- If two crests meet, they constructively interfere to form a crest with an amplitude which is the sum of both amplitude